MiczFlor/RPi-Jukebox-RFID/documentation/builders/system.md

 $ systemctl --user stop mpd
 ```

-.. important:: Never start or enable the system-wide MPD service with `sudo systemctl start mpd`!
+> [!IMPORTANT] Never start or enable the system-wide MPD service with `sudo systemctl start mpd`!

 To check if MPD is running or has issues, use